Magh Bihu: Day of Magh Bihu (celebration)

-At the end, the Bhelaghar is also burned and people consume a special preparation known as Mah-Karai, which is a roasted mixture of rice, black gram.
+At the end, the Bhelaghar is also burned, and people consume a special preparation known as Mah-Karai, which is a roasted mixture of rice and black gram.
 In the breakfast and lunch, people consume various traditional dishes like various Fish, Duck, Chicken and Mutton curries along with rice, ‘tenga’, ‘aloo pitika’ and ‘doi sira’.
 The ashes of the bonfire Meji and Bhelaghar are used in the trees and crops to increase the fertility of the gardens or fields.
+On the seventh day of Magh Bihu, Bodos clean utensils and sacrifice fowls to Bathou, their God and go out carol singing, collecting food.
+They set up Bhelaghars and burn them in the morning.

 Related Festivals

-Along with the main Me-Ji and Sangken, there are many related festivals can be seen Assam and Arunachal.
-On the seventh day of Magh Bihu they clean utensils and sacrifice fowls to Bathou, their God and go out carol singing, collecting foods.
-They set up Bhelaghars and burn them in the morning.
+Many related festivals can be seen Assam and Arunachal.
 In the Full moon day of Magh month, the Khamti people observe a similar Bonfire tradition related to Buddha.
-Given the fact that no other Tai group follows such ritual, it can be concluded it would be better that the Khamtis merely adopted the ritual from the locals in the 18th century which was later developed into a Buddhist rite, similar to the Kechai-khati worship organised on the same day.
+Given the fact that no other Tai group follows such ritual, it can be concluded that the Khamtis merely adopted the ritual from the locals in the 18th century which was later developed into a Buddhist rite, similar to the Kechai-khati worship organised on the same day.